zenml-io/zenml/docs/book/mlops_stacks/secrets_managers/aws.md

 ---
-description: Store secrets in AWS
+description: How to store secrets in AWS
 ---

 The AWS secrets manager is a [secrets manager](./overview.md) flavor provided with